yutotakano/discord-haskell-voice/README.md

 - Can join/leave Discord voice channels.
 It is possible to join multiple of them simultaneously (one per sever) and stream different contents to each.
-- It is also possible for many voice channels (across many servers) and play the same content, radio/subscriber-style.
+- It is also possible to join many voice channels (across many servers) and play the same content, radio/subscriber-style.
 - You can play arbitrary PCM audio, arbitrary audio (with FFmpeg), and arbitrary internet audio (with youtube-dl).
 - You can transform audio arbitrarily using Conduit.